lakshdhamija/FindYourSuperHero/README.md

 ## Description

-This front end makes use of superheroApi and can perform the following functions :-
+This front end makes use of superheroApi and can perform the following functions:-

-1. Search for superhero as you type the name.
+Search for a superhero as you type the name.
-2. Add/Remove Superhero from Favorites.
+Add/Remove Superhero from Favorites.
-3. Click on Superhero Name to see detailed stats page of the Superhero.
+Click on Superhero Name to see the detailed stats page of the Superhero.

 #### Technologies